 We compare the benefits of staying in a hotel versus staying in a vacation rental based on the following points:

-Which one is better value?
+Cost: which one is better value?

-Where do you get more space?
+Size: where do you get more space?

-Which one is more private?
+Privacy: which one is more private?

-What are your dinner options?
+Dining: what are your dinner options?

-Hotels often offer the convenience of a buffet for breakfast and a restaurant for dinner.
-Vacation rentals have their own dining area with kitchen and refrigerator, in which you prepare your own food.
-You can also order take-out and have a romantic dinner in your backyard, have breakfast in your bathrobe, and plunder your fridge for a midnight snack if you wake up hungry.
+Hotels often offer the convenience of a buffet for breakfast and a restaurant for dinner, whereas vacation rentals are equipped with their own facilities to store and prepare your own food.
+You also have the luxury of ordering take-out to have a romantic dinner in the garden, enjoying breakfast in your bathrobe, and plundering your fridge for a midnight snack.

-Who cleans your place and what does it cost?
+Cleaning: who cleans your place and what does it cost?

 Resorts in Hawaii